MyTooliT/ICOtronic/Documentation/API/usage.rst

 Reading Names
 *************

-After your are connected to the a node you can read its (advertisement) name using the coroutine :meth:`SensorNode.get_name`:
+After your are connected to a node you can read its (advertisement) name using the coroutine :meth:`SensorNode.get_name`:

 .. doctest::